Civil Rights Representation

 As a resident of the United States, you are entitled to certain freedoms.
 If these freedoms should be violated, a civil rights attorney can help make things right.
 At Parnall & Adams Law, we help individuals and groups who have been discriminated against or have had their rights violated in some other way.
 Your civil rights include freedom of speech, assembly, and religion, as well as the right to petition the government and the right to procedural due process.
 You also have freedom from discrimination for certain protected classes, such as race, sex, and national origin.

-A civil rights violation is any offense that occurs as a result of force or threat of force against a victim by the offender.
-For example, a victim who is assaulted due to his or her race or sexual orientation.
+A civil rights violation includes any offense that occurs as a result of force or threat of force against a victim by the offender.
+One example: a victim who is assaulted due to his or her race or sexual orientation.
 Violations can include injuries or even death.
-Civil rights can also occur if a person has had their granted freedoms taken away or is discriminated against based on race, color, gender, age, or national origin.
+Any person who has had their granted freedoms taken away or is discriminated against based on race, color, gender, age, or national origin is a victim of a civil rights violation.
 When a person’s rights are violated, the offender may be prosecuted under certain criminal rights statutes.
-Some of the most common violations include the following:
+Some most common violations include the following:

 - Hate crimes

 Say that an African American man submits an application to lease an apartment.
 The landlord then refuses to lease him the apartment as he prefers to have only Caucasian tenants in his apartment building.
 In this scenario, the landlord has committed a civil rights violation against the applicant by discriminating against the man’s race.
 Both state and federal fair housing and anti-discrimination laws prevent landlords from rejecting applicants based on race alone.